 May I impress you with this refreshing homemade Japanese Mango Mochi?
 Tangy and sweet mango filling is covered with soft and chewy mochi cake.
 It’s rolled into mango mochi balls with a delicious shredded coconut coating, perfect for a hot summer day!
 This recipe is quick to make, and can be easily customized for vegan or dairy-free preferences.

-Mango Mochi is one of our family’s favorite desserts – the combination of mango, coconut, and sticky mochi dough is heavenly delicious and we make this tropical treat almost every week recently!
+Mango Mochi is one of our family’s favorite desserts – the combination of mango, coconut, and the sticky mochi dough is heavenly delicious and we make this tropical treat almost every week recently!
 It may seem intimidating to make this delicate treat, but it’s quite easy to prepare with a few simple tips.

+Similar to Daifuku, Mochi is a classic Japanese dessert made with glutinous rice flour.
+Traditional mochi (such as Green Tea Matcha Mochi) is made with special glutinous rice flour: Mochiko or Shiratamako.
 The good news is that this Mango Mochi recipe uses the regular glutinous rice flour that’s widely available, producing an amazingly delicious mochi cake that your whole family will love.
 So it’s absolutely worth the effort to learn!

-Ingredients you’ll need for this recipe
+What you’ll need for this recipe

 - Glutinous Rice Flour – Also called sticky rice flour or sweet rice flour.
 You can find it at most Asian grocery stores or order online from Amazon.

-- Sugar – I used powdered sugar, and regular granulated sugar works great too.
+- Sugar – I used powdered sugar, and the regular granulated sugar works great too.
 You can also replace it with stevia for a sugar-free Keto diet.

 - Cornstarch

-- Milk – I used whole milk for the maximum flavor.
+- Milk – I used the whole milk for the maximum flavor.
 You can use fat-free milk, or replace it with almond milk or coconut milk for a dairy-free option.

-- Coconut Milk – Coconut milk beverage works better than canned coconut milk, which contains solid chunky lumps of white stuff.
+- Coconut Milk – Coconut milk beverage works better than canned coconut milk, which contains solid chunky lumps of the white stuff.
 I like to use unsweetened coconut milk so that it’s easier to control the sweetness level of your dough.

 - Butter – Use unsalted butter for this recipe.
 You can substitute vegetable oil for a vegan option.